Download Article

-Checking the oil levels in your car is essential to maintaining the life of the vehicle.
-It's one of the most straightforward bits of regular maintenance you can perform in your vehicle, important especially before long trips that will involve heavy engine use.
-You can learn to locate the right gauges in your engine compartment, diagnose problems with the oil in your car, and address those concerns if necessary.
+Checking the oil level in your car is essential to maintaining its life.
+It's one of the most straightforward bits of regular maintenance, especially before long trips involving heavy engine use.
+With this guide, learn to locate and read the dipstick and check your engine's oil level in a few easy steps.

 Get Car Support Solve Any Problem